gabrieli/swarm-coding/docs/instructions/GITHUB_QUICK_REFERENCE.md

-# GitHub Quick Reference for Pulse Project
+# GitHub Quick Reference for Your Project

 ## Common Commands